dmitribodiu/90-days-challenge/algorithms.md

     + All nodes have either 0, 1, or 2 children

 ## Heaps
-1. `Priority Queue` is Highest Priority In, First Out (highest priority is first to exit)
+1. `Priority Queue` is "Highest Priority In, First Out"(highest priority is first to exit)

 There is a specic data structure that developers typically use to implement the Priority Queue ADT that guarantees